-While writing an article for the Folk Harp Journal (Spring 2017) on "Our Musical Journey," I decided to write mine down.
-Here it is:
+While writing an article for the Folk Harp Journal (Spring 2017) titled "Our Musical Journey," I decided to write mine down.
+Here it is.

 In thinking about my musical journey, I decided to journal about where I’ve been and how far I’ve come.
 It starts for me with both of my parents playing the mandolin, and my dad also playing the harmonica.
 My dad loved telling us his World War II story of having traded a pack of cigarettes for a tenor banjo (which is much like a mandolin) This banjo now hangs on the wall in my home next to my mother’s mandolin.

 I remember, one day our family went to visit my mother’s cousin who had just gotten back to the states from Israel with her new guitar playing husband.
 I absolutely loved watching him play and I had this feeling inside that “I wanted to do that!”
 I was 12 years old.